Go Back Up

 Pastors and clergy often fall through the cracks when it comes to health insurance benefits simply because small churches can't afford to offer any.
 Larger churches might be able to purchase their own group plans, but smaller churches often struggle to offer any type of health coverage for their pastor.

-However, offering a health plan doesn't have to be costly—by considering more affordable options like an HRA or health insurance stipend, you can help your pastors stay healthy and happy.
+However, offering a health plan doesn't have to be costly—by considering more affordable options like an HRA, you can help your pastors stay healthy and happy.

 Ready to offer a high-quality, stress-free health benefit to your pastors and clergy?
 PeopleKeep is here to help.
 Schedule a call with a personalized benefits advisor today!